c3sr/pangolin/README.md

 make test
 ```

-Most tests require a GPU.
+Most tests require a GPU (those tests have the `gpu` label).
+Some tests require MPI (those tests have the `mpi` label)

 ```
-ctest -LE "gpu" # run tests that do not require a GPU ctest -L "gpu" # run tests that require a GPU
+ctest -LE "gpu" # run tests that do not require a GPU ctest -L "mpi" # run tests that require MPI
 ```

 To run individual tests, you can do something like